BIO

 Annette, who is also a classically trained professional singer, moved to Milwaukee, Wisconsin, in 1975 and performed with The Florentine Opera Company, The Milwaukee Symphony Chorus, Music Under the Stars, and Skylight Comic Opera.
 She was also the director of Russian Ballet at Brookfield Centre for the Arts.

-She received her Pedagogical Certification for the Teaching of Classical Ballet (Vaganova Pedagogical Training) in 2005 from one of America's leading pedagogies Dr. Peggy Willis-Aarnio.
+She received her Pedagogical Certifications for the Teaching of Classical Ballet (Vaganova Pedagogical Training) in 2005 from one of America's leading pedagogies Dr. Peggy Willis-Aarnio, and Janet L. Springer in 2023

-She began working with figure skaters in 1998 and continues to conduct both off- and on-ice workshops, group, and private lessons for figure skaters in the areas of conditioning and artistry.
+Annette began working with figure skaters in 1998 and continues to conduct off-ice workshops, group, and private online lessons for figure skaters and coaches in the areas of conditioning, injury prevention and artistry.

 Mission Statement